Characters in Xenosaga.

 - You Are Number 6: He is URTV #666, also codenamed Rubedo.

 - Young Gun: In addition to being The Gunslinger, Jr. completely fits this role as well.
 He's both, because he is actually over twenty years old and is definitely experienced enough to be an actual gunslinger.
 However, since he looks and acts like a typical Young Gun, he fits this too.
 The only difference is that he's not attached to any sort of older mentor.

-Voiced by Crispin Freeman (Episode I), Michael Gough (Episode II & III), and Chris Ayres (anime) in English.
+Voiced by: Hideyuki Tanaka in Japanese, and Crispin Freeman (Episode I), Michael Gough (Episode II & III), and Chris Ayres (anime) in English.

 Shion's brother, a slacker who abandoned medical practice shortly after completing his training and bounces from obsession to obsession.
 He currently runs a book shop full of actual paper books, which baffles and infuriates Shion.
 He has a history with chaos, and was deeply involved with the incident on Old Miltia that led to it being sealed away.

 - Absurdly Sharp Blade: Jin's sword can cut through just about anything.

 - Aloof Big Brother: To Shion.
 He admits he does this out of fear of her completely rejecting him.

 - An Ice Person: He has Ice ether skills.
 Opposed to Margulis's fire element.